CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/DER.2.3 Clearance of far-reaching security incidents.md

 When cleaning up an APT incident, various IT systems are reinstalled and networks are also temporarily isolated.
 As a result, compulsory fall out of IT systems and services are thus z.
 B. only limited or no longer available.
 If the cleanup takes a long time, it can lead to significant productivity losses.
 This, in turn, can result in significant economic losses that can even threaten corporate existence.
 This is especially the case if no or insufficient documentation is available for rebuilding.

-### 2 5 Lack of retransformation after an APT attackIn an APT attack, the attacker gains detailed knowledge of how the target environment is built and configured.
+### 2 5 Lack of retransformation after an APT attack
+In an APT attack, the attacker gains detailed knowledge of how the target environment is built and configured.
 For example, he knows the existing network segments, naming schemes for IT systems, user and service accounts, software and services used.
 This knowledge may allow the same attacker to regain access to the target environment after a cleanup.
 Thus, he can move very targeted, efficient and unobtrusive within the network and reach again in a short time a high degree of infection.

 3 requirements
 ---------------